rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/async-await-master-notes/converting-callback-to-Promise-and-async-await-1.md

 <img src="convert-callback-to-promise-async-await-1.png">

 First, we remove the callback argument.
 Then we add the code to return a new Promise from our Promise-based function.
 The error callback becomes a reject, while the "happy path" callback becomes a resolve.
+Promise returning functions should never throw, they should return rejections instead.
+Throwing from a promise returning function will force you to use both a } catch { and a .catch.
+People using promisified APIs do not expect promises to throw.

 Remember, Promise expects a single function as an argument.
 That function takes 2 arguments (both are callbacks), a resolve function and a reject function.